Free borrowing privileges for Native and Indigenous people

 "We acknowledge that the Bodewadmi, the Odawa, and the Ojibwe peoples lived here long before white settlers arrived, that the University of Michigan owes its creation to them, and that the commitments made by the university, including access to an education, remain to be fully met,” said Lisa Carter, dean of libraries.

-According to Carter, the library as stewards of a great deal of knowledge has an obligation to find ways to be of service to these communities.
+According to Carter, the library as steward of a great deal of knowledge has an obligation to find ways to be of service to these communities.

 “Guest borrowing privileges is a starting point," said Ariel Ojibway, information resources assistant and member of the Library Diversity Council subcommittee.
 The council, which is leading the initiative, hopes to announce more tribal connections and opportunities in the near future.